bruceblore/BangleApps/README.md

 * (Low priority) Make button consistently go back to clock everywhere
 * (Low priority) Make desktop launcher use up/down swipes
 * (Low priority) Fix music controls
+* 2047pp: Save state
+* choozi: Better UI
+  * Buttons to select number should make sense
+  * Should be able to spin without physical button

 ## The rest of the README is unmodified